 The quickest way to create a series of task steps with commands is to record steps.
 Command or tool clicks can be recorded to create steps that are configured with the command or tool that was clicked.
 During a recording session, each command or tool clicked creates a new step in the Tasks pane.

 Embed a command

 Some commands can be embedded in the Tasks pane when the step runs.
-For example, the window panes of the Attributes command and the Create command are embeddable.
+For example, the Attributes command and Create command panes are embeddable.
 Embeddable commands are embedded by default.
-When the step runs, an embedded command opens and displays in the Tasks pane instead of in a separate window pane.
+When the step runs, an embedded command opens and displays in the Tasks pane instead of in a separate pane.

 The step behavior of embedded commands can be set to Auto Run only.

 Some embeddable commands support preset parameters.
 Preset parameters become available in the Task Designer pane under Command/Geoprocessing when the command is embedded.
-To view the embeddable command properties in the Task Designer pane, click the Edit icon on the command action control.
+To view the embeddable command properties in the Task Designer pane, click the Edit button on the command action bar.
 Preset parameters are only available in the Task Designer pane and are not available when the step runs.
-For example, when embedding the Create command, the preset parameters Filter and Group By are available.
+For example, when embedding the Create command , the preset parameters Filter and Group By are available.
 These parameters can be preset to control how the feature list is displayed in the embedded Create Features window when the step runs.

 Embed a geoprocessing tool

-Configure a step command on the Views tab
+Configure a step command on the Actions tab

 To configure a step command, do the following: